iZhenius/KnowledgeNotes/README.md

 ![](res/images/android-view-lifecycle.png)

+### Attachment / Detachment

+- ### `onAttachedToWindow()`

+  Called when the view is attached to a window.
+This is the phase where the view knows it can be active and has a surface for drawing.
+So we can start allocating any resources or set up listeners.

+  Note that this function is guaranteed to be called before `onDraw(android.graphics.Canvas)`.

+- ### `onDetachedFromWindow()`

+  This is called when the view is detached from a window.
+At this point, it no longer has a surface for drawing.
+This method is called when we call remove view on the `ViewGroup` or when the `Activity` is destroyed etc…

+### Traversals

 - ### `onMeasure()`

   This is called to find out how big a view should be.
 In the case of ViewGroup, it will go ahead and call measure on